tlnd-fcurvat/talend-cloud-installer/README.md

 ```

 ## Development tests
-[You need vagrant installed for this](https://www.vagrantup.com/downloads.html) and VirtualBox) and 6Go RAM free.
+[You need vagrant installed for this](https://www.vagrantup.com/downloads.html) and VirtualBox and at least 6Go RAM free.

 To see the script usage: